hiromaily/go-book-teacher/README.md

 Usage: book [options...]

 Options:
-  -j      Json file path for teacher information
+  -j      JSON file path for teacher information
-  -t      Toml file path for config
+  -t      TOML file path for config
   -i      Interval for scraping, if 0 it scrapes only once -crypto true is that conf file is handled as encrypted value